FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/usage-tracking/generate_usage_report.md

 -   number of unique transfers based on [coreID](../../../operations_menu/c_st_filetransfertracking/t_st_viewfiletransferinfo#CoreID)
 -   number of successful inbound and outbound file transfers

-Along with these daily metrics, the report contains information regarding your current <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> setup.
+Along with these daily metrics, the report contains information regarding your current {{< SecureTransport/securetransportname  >}} setup.

 The report is in JSON format and is available as a REST API resource.